ecomclub/ecomplus-store-template/README.md

 {% raw %}

 # Introduction
-This document is intended to list predefined mustache tags and HTML attributes for layout rendering with
+This document is intended to list predefined mustache tags, HTML classes and attributes, and JavaScript methods for layout rendering with
 <a href="https://github.com/ecomclub/ecomplus-store-render" target="_blank">ecomplus-store-render</a>.

 **It's possible use any HTML template for E-Com Plus storefront.**